 AFMC typically invests in funds with locally based managers, as AFMC's managers believe that these are the best placed to identify and exploit such pricing anomalies.
-AFMC's managers follow a value-orientated (seeking investment trading below their intrinsic value) investment strategy.
+AFMC's managers follow a value-orientated investment strategy.
 They aim to deliver outperformance by selecting good managers in attractive markets and by benefitting from discount narrowing on closed-end fund holdings.